vivekguthikonda/college_project/README.md

 - Flutter package in Android Studio.
 - mobilenet 224dim tflite for transfer learning.
-- Have to extract to assets/images.zip to get images because github cant host many files.
+- Have to extract to assets/images.zip.001 & _.002 to images/ to get images because github cant host many files.

 ## Install